cdirectory/SETDirectory/index.md

 - enable group organizers to create partnerships, and better manage their communities
 - enable everyone to do better work in Beijing

 ### The list

 Name | Goal | Join button
 ------------ | ------------- | -------------
-Startup Grind | Something about Startup Grind | [Join group](https://github.com/contact) Jing Jobs | Something about Jing Jobs | [Join group](https://github.com/contact)
+Startup Grind | Something about Startup Grind | [Join group](https://github.com/contact) Jing Jobs | Something about Jing Jobs | [Join group](https://github.com/contact) UX Beijing Meetup | A group where people can talk about user experience! | Add Pine on wechat: mepine